 So where is my pessimistic moment in all of this?
 For me the three key political issues are the environment, gender, and economy (in no particular order).
 And as I look at environmental issues today I find myself increasingly pessimistic and feeling as if environmental politics and thought has not been ecological enough in its analysis of these issues.
 When I say that it has not been ecological enough, I am not suggesting that it has failed to properly analyze climate change, but that it implicitly seems to repeat the nature/culture divide, treating the environment as if it’s something over there and out there, while ignoring the social, political, and cultural world.
 Yet under a properly ecological conception of being, we can’t neatly divide these worlds, but rather the human world is one formation of nature among others.
 Cultural worlds are not outside of the natural world, but are thoroughly situated within that world.
 And if this is the case, then this is because there is only one being and that being is nature (one of the theses of my flat ontology).

 So why is this an issue?
 It’s an issue because while environmentalists prescribe all sorts of action we need to take to avert the climate catastrophe, it seems to me that in failing to engage in an ecology of social and political institutions they are whistling past the graveyard by failing to address the question of the conditions under which action is possible.
 Here’s the part where everyone gets angry with me.
 Given the way in which government and corporations are today intertwined, I don’t think there’s much we can do to avert the coming catastrophe.
 As Morton says, referring to logical time, “the catastrophe has already happened”.
 So what would it mean, I wonder, to take Morton’s thesis seriously?
 Here I know Tim will disagree with me.
-When I look at environmental discussions in popular media and from many around me, I see the discussion revolving almost entirely around consumers
+When I look at environmental discussions in popular media and from many around me, I see the discussion revolving almost entirely around consumers.

 We’re told that we have to consume differently to solve this problem.
 I agree that we need to consume differently, but I don’t see any feasible way in which driving fuel efficient cars, using less heat and AC, eating less meat, etc will solve these problems.
 This is because the lion’s share of our climate change problems arise from the productionand distribution end of the equation, rather than the consumption end.
 They are problems arising from agricultural practices, factories, and how we ship goods throughout countries and the world.
 The problem is that given the way in which governments and corporations are intertwined with one another, and given the way in which third world countries are dependent on fossil fuels for their development, and given the fact that only governmental solutions can address problems of production and distribution, we’re left with no recourse for action.
 We can only watch helplessly while our bought and sold politicians continue to fiddle as the world burns.